bouvens/parallel1d/README.md

   // how much workers will be spawned, number of logical processors by default
   numberOfWorkers: navigator.hardwareConcurrency,
   // type of array to be returned from parallel1d and workers
-  // may be typed array like Int32Array and Uint8ClampedArray, usual array by default
+  // may be typed array like Int32Array and Uint8ClampedArray, Array by default
   ArrayConstructor: Array,
 })